jamesche75/Linux-Boot-Camp/Modules/Module 3 - Introduction to Git and GitHub/module3.md

 easily contribute to our documentation using another kind of workflow in Git known as *pull requests*.

+> **Note:** We encourage you to contribute changes to this course as well.
+You can find it in the jamesche75/Linux-Boot-Camp repository.

 Naturally, our documentation team isn't going to allow just anyone to commit changes to the documentation.
 Therefore, in order to contribute, you use the following workflow.

-1. Fork the MicrosoftDocs/azure-docs repository into your own copy.
+1. Fork the MicrosoftDocs/azure-docs repository into your own repository.
     (This creates your own copy of the repository that you can edit.)

 2. Make any changes to the file.